slowernews/wisdom-tldr/chapters/introduction.md

 - Happiness = reality / expectations
 - Happy life = mastery + belonging + autonomy

-> *'Happiness is not a goal, it's a byproduct.' -- Eleanor Roosevelt*
+> *'Happiness is not a goal, it’s a byproduct.' -- Eleanor Roosevelt*

 > *'Happiness is a journey, not a destination.' -- Ben Sweetland*